 What’s the first thing that comes to mind when you think about barbecue?
 Perfectly smoked pulled pork?
 Mouthwatering ribs?
 Or delicious pork chops?

 The one thing you need for all of these is a good smoker.
-The Oklahoma Joe Highland reverse flow and offset smokers are among the most popular on the market nowadays.
+The Oklahoma Joe Highland reverse flow and offset models are among the most popular on the market nowadays.
 But, are they worth your money?

+The Oklahoma Joe's Highland Offset Smoker is a type of outdoor cooking equipment specifically designed for smoking meat.
 Joe Davidson founded Oklahoma Joe in the late 1980s.
 He started the company by using $2000 to build 12 meat smokers.

 These turned out to be a massive success, and all of them sold out at the Oklahoma Joe’s State Fair in 1987.

 Davidson got a hundred more orders, and this is how everything started.

 He expanded in the mid-1990s, hired more employees, and moved to a new facility that could produce 100,000 smokers in a year.

 In 1998, Char-Broil bought the company from Davidson and started producing high-performance grills and smokers.

 Today, Oklahoma Joe Highland comes in two versions: reverse flow smoker and offset smoker.

 The Oklahoma Joe’s Highland offset smoker is the traditional BBQ smoker.
 It has two main parts: the cooking chamber and the firebox.
 The food goes inside the former.